The Classes listed below constitute our onlne courses.

 Primary emphasis placed on fundamental operations with whole numbers, fractions, decimals, integers, and rational numbers; proportions, and percentages.
 Other topics include representations of data, geometric figures, and measurement.
 Prerequisites: Satisfactory score on district placement exam.

+This course may require the use of technology for submission of online homework and/or tests.
 All textbook and course materials available at no or low cost (<$40) - may include OER (Open Educational Resources).
 This estimate does not include the cost of a required calculator purchase or rental.

 Linear behavior; linear equations and inequalities in one and two variables; graphs; systems of equations in two variables; function notation, graphs, and data tables; operations on polynomials; properties of exponents; applications.
 Prerequisites: Grade of "C" or better in MAT082, or MAT102, or equivalent, or satisfactory score on District Placement exam.

-PLEASE NOTE: A calculator is highly recommended for this class.
+A calculator is highly recommended for this class.
 Your instructor will provide calculator recommendations the first day of class.
 All textbook and course materials available at no or low cost (<$40) - may include OER (Open Educational Resources).
 This estimate does not include the cost of a required calculator purchase or rental.

 A problem solving approach to mathematics as it applies to life and the world of work.
 Development, demonstration, and communication of mathematical concepts and formulas that relate to measurement, percentage, statistics, and geometry.
 Prerequisites: Grade of "C" or better in MAT082, or equivalent, or satisfactory score on District placement exam.